nicolaslechenic/poker_arena/README.md

 ### Available Tables

 The API automatically creates tables with the following names:
+- arrakis
-- Tatooine
+- azuria
-- Harrenhal
+- balamb
-- Winterfell
+- gnomeregan
-- Eyrie
+- hyrule
-- Dragonstone
+- midgar
-- Coruscant
+- tatooine
-- Dagobah
+- terminus
-- Kamino
+- winterfell

 You can get a list of all tables by sending a GET request to `/api/tables`: